 Leading People for Growth and Well-Being

 Leading People for Growth and Well-Being is one of Hanken's Areas of Strength.
+This area was evaluated as category A (research of the highest international standard) by an international external evaluation panel in 2018.
 The researchers of this area focus on people management and entrepreneurship, and have a shared interest in well-being at work as a route to better performance on the individual, team, and organizational level.
 The core competencies of the group are related to how leadership and human resource (HR) practices affect different forms of well-being, and how well-being in turn affects the performance of employees and entrepreneurs.
 In particular, the members of the group focus on psychological well-being (e.g. stress, engagement, and passion) and social well-being (e.g. good relationships and an inclusive work climate) as mechanisms to better performance and growth.

 Areas of interest include, but are not limited to: